-In this article, we’re going to break down the ESP32’s technical specifications and how it could be used for your IoT project.
+In this article, I’ll break down the ESP32’s technical specifications and describe some of the different modules available.

 What is ESP32?

-ESP32 is the name of the chip that was developed by Espressif Systems.
-This provides Wi-Fi (and in some models) dual-mode Bluetooth connectivity to embedded devices.
-While ESP32 is technically just the chip, modules and development boards that contain this chip are often also referred to as “ESP32” by the manufacturer.
-The differences between these are explained further on in the article.
+ESP32 is a chip that provides Wi-Fi and (in some models) Bluetooth connectivity for embedded devices – in other words, for IoT devices.
+While ESP32 is technically just the chip, the modules and development boards that contain this chip are often also referred to as “ESP32” by the manufacturer.

 - ESP32-D0WDQ6 (and ESP32D0WD)